When I first tried intermittent fasting I lost ten pounds in just a few weeks, without ANY dietary alterations or exercise.

 Unfortunately, I would later fall off my intermittent fasting diet plan, regain that weight plus two more pounds, and have to start from scratch.

-In September, I gave intermittent fasting a try yet again, but for just 12 hours this time.
+Trying again, I chose to give intermittent fasting yet another go, but just fasting 12 hours per day this time.

 I wanted to see if I could still lose weight and reap the bulk of the benefits of fasting without such a strict requirement.